 What developers are working on Star Wars Battlefront II?
 EA is putting some serious development muscle behind Battlefront II, with different studios focusing on different aspects of the game.
 DICE, the same folks who led development on the 2015’s Battlefront, is taking the overall lead on multiplayer.
 Criterion Games, best known for its work on racing series Burnout and Need for Speed, is focusing on the game’s space combat.
 Finally, Motive, the new studio headed by Assassin’s Creed producer Jade Raymond, is helming the single-player campaign.

 Who are some people involved in the creation of Star Wars Battlefront II?
 Apart from the development teams, there are a few individuals we know to be involved with the shooter, following its reveal.
 First up is Janina Gavankar, who we know to be playing the role of Iden Versio.
-The other is Walt Williams, who will be co-writing the game’s single-player campaign alongside ex-IGN editor Mitch Dyer.
+Another star from CW’s Arrow will be joining her, namely Paul Blackthrone.
+Walt Williams will be co-writing the game’s single-player campaign alongside ex-IGN editor Mitch Dyer.
 Williams is known for his work on the critically acclaimed Spec Ops: The Line.

 What we think we know